codeforequity-at/botium-connector-webspeech/README.md

 ## How it works ?
 Botium starts a web browser and utilizes the integrated Webspeech controls to start a conversation with whoever is sitting in front of the workstation.
 This can be a human, but also an Alexa or Google device.

+Botium is able to use the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) for running the test conversations.
+* For the user part of the conversation, the Web Speech API outputs voice to the system speaker
+* For the chatbot part of the conversation, the Web Speech API listens for voice with the system microphone

+Naturally, a browser supporting the SpeechRecognition and the SpeechSynthesis of the Web Speech API is a precondition - see [here](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API#Browser_compatibility) for an overview - a not too old Chrome is a good choice.

 **For obvious reasons, this Botium connector only works on a workstation with graphical user interface, not in a typical CI/CD environment**

 It can be used as any other Botium connector with all Botium Stack components: